-There is need to educate the Palestinian youth about elements and terms of the Palestinian traditional architecture.
-This research is important because it is the first to study this issue in Gaza.
 It is also important for raising the attention of Education Authorities in Gaza to link the students with the remaining artefacts of traditional architecture and at the same time to the vocabulary related to it.

-Keywords: Urban culture, Palestine, Gaza, dwelling, architecture
+Keywords: Urban culture, Palestine, Gaza, dwelling, architecture.

-1. INTRODUCTION
+INTRODUCTION

 The definition of culture is a difficult task and the term culture itself is ubiquitous.
 The intention here is not to provide a full account of definitions of culture per se.
 Rather, the goal is to explore some of the definitions of culture as a means to understanding the relationship between culture and the urban environment.
-This would help to understand the relationship between urban culture and architectural heritage especially the traditional dwelling architecture.
+This would help to understand the relationship between urban culture and architectural heritage especially the traditional dwelling.
 The research uses descriptive analysis and case study analysis to develop a set of elements for the study of certain aspects of urban culture namely the architecture of traditional dwellings in Gaza old town, Palestine.
-These elements were used to design a questionnaire for examining the students' awareness in Al Zahra High School for Girls in Gaza old town for the elements and terms of the Palestinian traditional dwelling architecture.
+These elements were used to design a questionnaire for examining the students' awareness in Al Zahra Girls' High School in Gaza old town for the elements and terms of the Palestinian traditional dwelling architecture.
 Gaza is a city of very special circumstances in its all aspects.
 It has been for decades suffering under siege that seriously affected the whole life of the population including their urban culture.
 It has been the stage for elongated military conflict that also has damaged the urban environment especially the old traditional structures.
-One important aspect of this research is that it dealing with the cultural attitudes of the young Palestinians living in these very harsh conditions.
+One important aspect of this research is that it deals with the cultural attitudes of the young Palestinians living in these very harsh conditions.
 It was expected that the students will be totally depressed and frustrated to talk about issues of culture and destroyed old buildings.
 Yet on the contrary, they showed interest to learn about these issues and they were aware of the architecture of the Palestinian traditional dwelling.
 The research also highlights the need to raise the awareness of the Palestinian youth towards the physical and perceptual components of traditional Palestinian architecture.
 This is crucial for building trust and confidence in the youth and to spread between them the seeds of the culture of peace and cooperation.

-2. WHAT IS CULTURE?
+WHAT IS CULTURE

 Culture is related to people, created by them as community and it keeps working to shape them as individuals and communities alike.
-It also includes the arts, living style, human rights and the orders of norms, values and beliefs that are all communicated in society by different means of communication including language (Geertz, 1973) Culture is continuous and changes with the development of society from its grass roots.
+It also includes the arts, living style, human rights and the orders of norms, values and beliefs that are all communicated in society by different means of communication including language (Geertz, 1973) Culture is continuous and changes with the development of society.
 It is the sum of spiritual, physical, emotional and theoretical features that distinguish society (Muller, ed.
 2005).
 The semiotics and semantics of culture are the communication frameworks that differentiate one culture from another.
 They are crucial means for the understanding of culture and its anthropological evolution (Brown, , de González, & McIlwraith, 2017).

-3.CULTURE OF DIVERSITY AND PEACE
+CULTURE OF DIVERSITY AND PEACE